polyfy/polylith/readme.md

     but also defined in the same interface for another component but with a different parameter list.

-  Warning 202 - Missing paths in environment.
+  Warning 202 - Missing paths in project.
-    Triggered if a path in an environment doesn't exist on disk.
+    Triggered if a path in a project doesn't exist on disk.
     The solution is to add the file or directory, or to remove the path.

   Warning 203 - Path exists in both dev and profile.
-    It's discouraged to have the same path in both the development environment and a profile.
+    It's discouraged to have the same path in both the development project and a profile.
 The solution is to remove the path from dev or the profile.

   Warning 204 - Library exists in both dev and a profile.